 16 July 2020

-- HMRC have also stated that they are unable to provide further guidance on using GMP conversion to equalise for GMPs.
+HMRC have also stated that they are unable to provide guidance on conversion, as more detailed work needs to be done on the wider issues associated with that methodology.